Affordable Solar Power

 Understanding your Goals: We will meet with you to fully understand your ideas and objectives.
 Whether you’re looking for a small solar array to power an electric car, or a larger system designed to power an entire home or business, we can help you design a system which best meets your needs, roof design, and financial requirements.

 Checking for Rebates and Incentives: Connecticut, Massachusetts and New York each have a variety of incentives that reduce a solar project’s cost.
 Some of these incentives are available immediately.
 One of the more significant savings opportunities is the Federal Investment Tax Credit (ITC).
 The ITC provides a Federal Tax Credit against the income tax liability for owners of solar installations.
-Ross Solar can provide information on eligibility requirements for the ITC and other incentives available in your state.
+Con Edison Solutions can provide information on eligibility requirements for the ITC and other incentives available in your state.
 Since tax incentives can change and differ for each individual, we also encourage you to speak with your tax advisor.

 Informing you of Financing Options: If you would like to install solar but don’t want to pay for it up front, we can make you aware of financing possibilities, including lenders that specialize in loans for solar installations, allowing you get solar with minimal cash outlay.